London to Amsterdam Cycle Challenge

 How will each day of cycling work?

-Each day’s cycling will be broken down into 4-5 shorter cycling sections, usually between 10-20miles long.
-After each section, there will be ‘Stop Points’ where you can take on snacks and drinks, rest your legs and catch up with your fellow challengers.
-We have a number of support vehicles traveling with the group so if you need to stop or want to ride in one of the support vehicles for part of a section that’s absolutely fine.
+Each day’s cycling will be broken down into 4-5 shorter cycling sections, usually between 15-25miles long.
+After each section, there will be ‘Stop Points’ where you can take on snacks and drinks, rest your legs, and catch up with your fellow challengers.
+We have several support vehicles traveling with the group, so if you need to stop or want to ride in one of the support vehicles for part of a section, that’s absolutely fine.

 What type of bike do I need?